garciadanny/Library/vim/cheat_sheet.md

 `A` - Insert text at the end of the line

+`o` - Creates new line below the cursor and goes into INSERT mode.

+`O` - Creates new line above the cursor and goes into INSERT mode.

 ## Replacing Text

 `r[x]` - Replaces element on cursor with x.